feast-dev/feast-custom-offline-store-demo/README.md

 ### Why create a custom offline store?

 Feast uses an offline store as the source of truth for features.
 These features can be retrieved from the offline store for model training.
-Typically, scalable Data Warehouses are used for this purpose.
+Typically, scalable data warehouses are used for this purpose.

 Feast also materializes features from offline stores to an online store for low-latency lookup at model inference time.

 Feast comes with some offline stores built in, e.g, Parquet file, Redshift and Bigquery.
-However, users can develop their own offline stores by creating a class that implements the contract in the [OfflineStore class](https://github.com/feast-dev/feast/blob/master/sdk/python/feast/infra/offline_stores/offline_store.py#L41).
+However, users can develop their own offline stores by creating a class that implements the contract in the [OfflineStore class](https://github.com/feast-dev/feast/blob/5e61a6f17c3b52f20b449214a4bb56bafa5cfcbc/sdk/python/feast/infra/offline_stores/offline_store.py#L41).

 ### What is included in this repository?